wyvernbw/pchan/readme.md

 than other dynarec emulators (exact numbers are not available because nobody measures speed in frequency, since its kind of a pointless metric, in case you couldn't tell from this entire paragraph).

+Switching from cranelift to dynasm-rs made compilation faster by about 2 orders of magnitude (a lot of the overhead was cranelift but a big part was also cranelift-isms in my code, including full cfg builidng as opposed to compiling simple blocks).

 The implementation is missing a very large chunk of things that will inevitably have an effect on performance when